vlivashkin/pygkernels/README.md

 * **SP-CT**: Shortest Path, Commute Time, and their linear combination
 * logarithmic version of every measure

-Every measure is presented as dissimilarity (distance) and similarity (kernel/proximity measure).
+Every measure is presented as dissimilarity (distance) and similarity (kernel/proximity) measure.
 All of them can be used in any classification/clustering/community detection algorithm which uses kernel trick (e.g. kernel k-means).

 #### List of clustering algoritms:
 * Kernel k-means